teochengyong/pingpong-bookingsystem/README.md

 - Suggest some slots that the user can create.
 - User cannot book time slot that is already over.
 - A weekly, or monthly view can be created so that the user can navigate easily across different bookings.
+- Adding password as a criteria for login

 # Technical improvement
 Test cases can be written to run the scenarios for each booking condition.